gromacs/gromacs/docs/user-guide/terminology.rst

    to a breakdown in the model physics, even if the starting configuration of the system is reasonable.

-If using implicit solvation, starting your equilibration with a smaller time step than your production run can help energy equipartition more stably.
+When using no explict solvent, starting your equilibration with a smaller time step than your production run can help energy equipartition more stably.

 There are several common situations in which instability frequently arises,